Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 Forthplus Pensions Limited is authorised and regulated to operate, establish and wind up pension schemes.

-Three key risk factors specific to this product which you should consider when deciding if The Forthplus SIPP is able to provide for you through retirement are:
+Three key risk factors specific to this product which you should consider when you are deciding if The Forthplus SIPP is able to provide for you through retirement are:

 You should also consider other factors which may be outside of your control, such as the availability of tax relief on contributions, changes in legislation and changes to the pension environment.

-From the age of 55 you will be able to take benefits from your pension.
+Forthplus says that right from the age of 55 you will be able to take benefits from your pension plan.

-These can be taken as income, lump sums or by the purchasing of an annuity.
+You can take these as income, lump sums or by the purchasing of an annuity.

-There is not a limit on the amount of pension you can take out, although if you started taking your pension before April 2015 you may be in capped drawdown, which is limited.
+There is no limit on the amount of pension you can take out, although if you started taking your pension before April 2015 you may be in capped drawdown, which is limited.